Logical complexity of graphs: a survey: Worst case bounds

 \begin{definition} \rm Let $u$, $v$, and $s$ be three vertices and $s\notin\{u,v\}$.
 We say that $s$ \emph{separates} $u$ and $v$ if $s$ is adjacent to exactly one of the two vertices.
 Furthermore, we call $u$ and $v$ \emph{twins} if no $s$ separates $u$ and $v$ (or, equivalently, if the transposition of $u$ and $v$ is an automorphism of the graph).
 A graph is called \emph{twin-free} if it has no twins. \end{definition}

 \begin{theorem}[Pikhurko, Veith, and Verbitsky~\cite{PVV}] If $G$ is twin-free, then $D_1(G)\le(n+5)/2$. \end{theorem}

 Theorem \ref{thm:irred} cannot be improved to a sublinear bound.
 Indeed, consider $mP_4$, the disjoint union of $m$ copies of $P_4$.
 As it is easily seen, $mP_4$ is twin-free and $D(mP_4)\ge D(mP_4,(m+1)P_4)>m$ (the reader is welcome to play $\game_m(mP_4,(m+1)P_4)$ on Duplicator's side).
-No sublinear improvement is possible even for connected graphs: the graphs constructed by Cai, F\"urer, and Immerman in Theorem \ref{thm:CFI} are twin-free.
+No sublinear improvement is possible even with counting quantifiers: the graphs constructed by Cai, F\"urer, and Immerman in Theorem \ref{thm:CFI} are twin-free.

 We prove Theorem \ref{thm:irred} based on Lemma \ref{lem:ddd}.1 and the Ehrenfeucht Theorem (Theorem \ref{thm:games}.1).
 That is, we design a strategy allowing Spoiler to win $\game_r(G,H)$ for any $H\not\cong G$, where $r=\lfloor (n+5)/2\rfloor$.
 As an important additional feature of the strategy, Spoiler will alternate between the graphs only once.
 By Theorem \ref{thm:games}.2, this shows that our bound holds even for the logic with only one quantifier alternation (as it is indicated by the subscript in Theorem~\ref{thm:irred}).